Mike Tyson: Marriages and children

-Tyson resides in Seven Hills, Nevada.
+Tyson resides in the Seven Hills community in Henderson, Nevada.
 He has been married three times, and has seven children, one deceased, with three women; in addition to his biological children, Tyson includes his second wife's oldest daughter as one of his own.

 Tyson married actress Robin Givens on February 7, 1988, at Holy Angels Catholic Church during a traditional ceremony in Chicago.
 Givens was known at the time for her role on the sitcom Head of the Class.
 Tyson's marriage to Givens was especially tumultuous, with allegations of violence, spousal abuse, and mental instability on Tyson's part.

 Matters came to a head when Tyson and Givens gave a joint interview with Barbara Walters on the ABC TV news magazine show 20/20 in September 1988, in which Givens described life with Tyson as "torture, pure hell, worse than anything I could possibly imagine."
 Givens also described Tyson as "manic depressive" – which was later confirmed by doctors – on national television while Tyson looked on with an intent and calm expression.
 A month later, Givens announced that she was seeking a divorce from the allegedly abusive Tyson, with the two officially separating on February 14, 1989.

 According to the book Fire and Fear: The Inside Story of Mike Tyson, Tyson admitted that he punched Givens and stated, "that was the best punch I've ever thrown in my entire life."
 Tyson claimed that the book was "filled with inaccuracies."
 Tyson and Givens had no children, but she reported having had a miscarriage; Tyson claimed that she was never pregnant and only used that to get him to marry her.
 During their marriage, the couple lived in a mansion in Bernardsville, New Jersey.

 Tyson's second marriage was to Monica Turner from April 19, 1997, to January 14, 2003.
 At the time of the divorce filing, Turner worked as a pediatric resident at Georgetown University Medical Center in Washington, D.C.
 She is the sister of Michael Steele, the former Lieutenant Governor of Maryland and former Republican National Committee chairman.
 Turner filed for divorce from Tyson in January 2002, claiming that he committed adultery during their five-year marriage, an act that "has neither been forgiven nor condoned."
 The couple had two children.

 On May 25, 2009, Tyson's four-year-old daughter, Exodus, was found by her seven-year-old brother, unconscious and tangled in a cord, dangling from an exercise treadmill.
 The child's mother untangled her, administered CPR and called for medical attention.
 Tyson, who was in Las Vegas at the time of the incident, traveled back to Phoenix to be with her.
 She died of her injuries on May 26, 2009.

 Eleven days after his daughter's death, Tyson wed for the third time, to longtime girlfriend Lakiha "Kiki" Spicer, age 32, exchanging vows on June 6, 2009, in a short, private ceremony at the La Bella Wedding Chapel at the Las Vegas Hilton.
 They have two children.